WebOfTrust/keri/docs/Q-and-A-Security.md

 The validator can include what he/she considers first seen: the previous set of witness *AND* the current set of witnesses (after rotation) has to be fully signed.
 This makes it extremely difficult to perform a dead key attack (eclipse attack).

-The backside of this is that more and more controllers will become duplicitious as the requirements on *first seen* are so strong.
+The backside of this is that more and more controllers will become duplicitous as the requirements on *first seen* are so strong.

 ## *Q: What is KAACE?